Roubidoux Creek

+Roubidoux Creek is a creek in Pulaski and Texas counties in Missouri, United States, that is a tributary of the Gasconade River.

+Description

-Roubidoux Creek is a tributary to the Gasconade River in the Ozarks of south central Missouri named after French-Canadian fur trader Joseph Robidoux.
+The creek is located in the Ozarks of south central Missouri and is named after French-Canadian fur trader Joseph Robidoux.
 It is 57.4 mi long.
 Due to its colder water temperatures, it is listed as a trout stream.
 Roubidoux Spring is a landmark that is nestled just south of downtown Waynesville.
 The creek cuts north through Fort Leonard Wood before crossing underneath Interstate 44 and into the city limits of Waynesville.